Luis Agudo told us: Baden Powell and Marcia were on holiday in Paris (*), when the French Festival

 in Normandy called "Le Fidelaire", not very far from the city of Evreux.
 It was probably not a very big, nor very high tech

 studio for it's time.
 I think it was built in a typical norman farm, this probably explains why Luis Agudo remembers a cold

 temperature.
 Max translated also the handwritten words inside the record: "France is almost my second homeland and I love living there.

+That's why I dedicate this record to all my french friends.
 I hope they will enjoy hearing it as much as I enjoyed recording it."